MaadhavBhatt/project-parakeet/README.md

 # Project Parakeet

+@MaadhavBhatt and @yajurrsharma's Apex Project.

 We're sending a cosmic ray detector 30 km up into the sky (and make some music while we're at it).

-Code for music generation / graph plotting for energy of waves available.
+Code for music generation and graph plotting for energy of waves still in the making.